grafana/grafana/docs/sources/enterprise/enterprise-configuration.md

 ### assertion_attribute_name

 Friendly name or name of the attribute within the SAML assertion to use as the user name.
+Alternatively, this can be a template with variables that match the names of attributes within the SAML assertion.

 ### assertion_attribute_login